eborror/Calories-Count/README.md

 	their daily caloric and macronutrient intake
 	for each day.
 Users can input the foods consumed in a day and will be able to see their total macronutrients.
-	By inputting the user's information the app can track the BMI and TDEE of the user.
+	By inputting the user's information, the app can track the BMI and TDEE of the user.

 2. Installation Guide: